Skip to content

 • Wallet Backend generates cryptographic seed c_seed for batch key derivation

-• Wallet Backend generates X batch key pairs for credential signing \((batch\_kb\_X\_pub, batch\_kb\_X\_priv)\) from c_seed and keyIDx (X in the key name stands for the key's index)
+• Wallet Backend generates X batch key pairs \((batch\_kb\_X\_pub, batch\_kb\_X\_priv)\) from c_seed and keyIDx (X in the key name stands for the key's index) which is used

-• Wallet app generates ephemeral key derived from user PIN \((pin\_derived\_eph\_pub, pin\_derived\_eph\_priv)\) which is used
+• Wallet Instance generates ephemeral key derived from user PIN \((pin\_derived\_eph\_pub, pin\_derived\_eph\_priv)\) which is used

 • to generate PIN proof of possession